-NATALIE: So again, we will have the link for that.
-This has been a helpful podcast episode.
+NATALIE: This has been a helpful podcast episode.
 I’m thankful that you were willing to come on here.

 JESSICA: I’m so honored that you invited me on here.
 It was great to talk to you.
 Thank you so much.
-I am absolutely looking forward to when your doors open on your Flying Higher because I am on that waitlist and going to hop in there.
+I am absolutely looking forward to joining Flying Higher, because I am going to hop in there.
 I am so excited about that.

 NATALIE: Well, we would love to have you in there.
 It’s a great group of women.
 By the way, Jessica and I are going to talk after we’re done with this podcast about her coming into the Flying Free program and doing a workshop.